 (2) An agency must immediately correct identified problems that directly or potentially threaten the client care and safety.

-(3) QAPI documents must be kept confidential and be made available to DADS staff upon request.
+(3) QAPI documents must be kept confidential and be made available to HHSC staff upon request.

 (b) QAPI Committee membership.
 At a minimum, the QAPI Committee must consist of: